Special Task Force (SAPS): 24 November 2012

 Protea Coin cash compound, Robertsville, western Johannesburg.
 At around 17:00, the Special Task Force confronted a group of 20 heavily armed cash-in-transit robbers in a foiled robbery.
 After the robbers were cornered and opened fire on the members of the Task Force, they returned fire killing seven and wounding nine of the robbers.
 None of the Task Force members were injured in the shootout.

 December 2013

 The Special Task Force was deployed to provide additional security when about 91 heads of state and leaders attended the state memorial service of Nelson Mandela and his funeral after he died on 5 December 2013.

 10 December 2016

 Eight suspected ATM bombers were killed in a shoot-out when Special Task Force officers intercepted them as they were travelling to Howick.
 No Special Task Force members were injured.

 Recruitment and training

-Prospective members have to be at least 21 years old and must have served at least two years in the South African Police Service.
+Prospective members have to be under 32 years old and must have served at least two years in operational policing in the South African Police Service.
 The volunteer must also show certain traits such as: